Unit: Structural Biochemistry - URA 2185 CNRS

 Trypanosomal enzymes (P.M.
 Alzari)

 Trans-sialidases (TS) are GPI-anchored surface enzymes expressed in specific developmental stages of trypanosome parasites like Trypanosoma cruzi, the etiologic agent of Chagas disease, and T. brucei, the agent of sleeping sickness.
 Trypanosomes are unable to synthesize sialic acid and use this enzyme to scavenge the monosaccharide from host glycoconjugates to sialylate mucin-like acceptor molecules present in the parasite plasma membrane, a reaction that is critical for T. cruzi survival and cell invasion capability.
 In collaboration with A.C.
-Frasch (Argentine) and S. Withers (Canada), we are carrying out structural and biochemical studies of trypanosomal trans-sialidases from pathogenic (T. cruzi, T. brucei) and non-pathogenic (T. rangeli ) parasites in order to understand their unusual enzymatic activities and to provide a framework for the structure-based design of specific inhibitors with potential therapeutic applications.
+Frasch (Argentine) and S. Withers (Canada), we have carried out structural and biochemical studies of trypanosomal trans-sialidases from pathogenic (T. cruzi, T. brucei) and non-pathogenic (T. rangeli ) parasites in order to understand their unusual enzymatic activities and to provide a framework for the structure-based design of specific inhibitors with potential therapeutic applications.

 We have previously determined the crystal structures of the recombinant T. rangeli sialidase (Buschiazzo et al, EMBO J, 2000) and T. cruzi trans-sialidase (Buschiazzo et al, Mol.
 Cell, 2002), and carried out mutagenesis studies of the enzymes from T. cruzi (Paris et al, Glycobiol., 2001) and T. brucei (Montagna et al, Eur.
 J. Biochem., 2002).
 These studies have shown that, in contrast with sialidases, the active site architecture of trans-sialidases is intrinsically flexible.
 Binding of sialylated substrates triggers a conformational switch, which modulates the affinity for the acceptor substrate and concomitantly creates the conditions for efficient transglycosylation.
 A detailed comparison with the closely related structure of T. rangeli sialidase reveals a highly conserved catalytic center, where subtle structural differences account for strikingly different enzymatic activities and inhibition properties.
 In addition, the overall mode of binding of a transition state-analog inhibitor to the active site cleft of trans-sialidase is similar to that observed in other viral and bacterial sialidases, dominated by the interactions of the inhibitor carboxylate with the conserved arginine triad.
 However, the interactions of the other pyranoside ring substituents (hydroxyl, N-acetyl and glycerol moieties) differ between trypanosomal, bacterial and viral sialidases, providing a structural basis for specific inhibitor design (Amaya et al, J. Mol.
 Biol., 2003).